augwit/wordpress/README.md

 ## Quickstart

 Suppose your database is running on localhost, already with a database named "wordpress".
-User "wordpress" has the permission to access it with password "password"
+User "wordpress" has the permission to access it with password "password".

 You can execute below command to run a HTTP wordpress container right away: